 this is important

 Earlier this week, a man named Greg Smith resigned from Goldman Sachs.
-Smith informed his bosses of his decision to quit around 6:40 AM local (London) time and, a few hours later, circled in the rest of the world with an Op-Ed in the New York Times, which he penned not out of a desire to violate his (former) employer in the most gruesome fashion possible in front of clients and other interested parties but because he believed it to be the right, nay, the only thing to do.
-In the piece, Greg explained that his decision to leave the firm after 12 years of service did not come easily.
-But, after months of beating down a nagging little voice, a moment of truth presented itself that he could not deny.
-During rehearsals for the college recruiting video he starred, Greg realized that the lines he was delivering re: Goldman being a great place to work were a lie.
+Smith informed his bosses of his decision to quit around 6:40 AM local (London) time and, a few hours later, circled in the rest of the world with an Op-Ed in the New York Times, which he penned not out of a desire to violate his (former) employer in the most gruesome fashion possible in front of clients and other interested parties but because he believed it to be the right, nay the only thing to do.
+In the piece, Greg explain that his decision to leave the firm after 12 years of service did not come easily but that he had to do it, realizing one day during rehearsals for the recruiting video he starred in that the lines he was delivering re: Goldman being a great place to work were a lie.
 A bald-faced one, in fact.
 Goldman had changed in the years since the Greg-ster arrived, and whereas it once felt like home and the people in it family, he’d come to regard it as a den of evil, run by monsters.
 Monsters who called clients “muppets”; who only cared about making money; who valued “shortcuts” over “achievement.”
 Of the latter, Greg spoke from plenty of experience.
-Though his personal achievements are too numerous to mention in full, they include being named a Rhodes scholar (finalist), learning to tie his shoes at the age of 22, winning third place for table tennis at the Maccabiah Games, and being named captain of the South African national table tennis team.
+Though his personal achievements are too numerous to mention in full, they include being named a Rhodes scholar (finalist), learning to tie his shoes at the age of 22, winning third place for ping pong at the Maccabiah Games, and being named captain of the South American national table tennis team.
 OR WAS HE?
-Read more »

 Bloomberg’s Tom Keene: When does the mustache come back?

 Gross: Never.
 My wife has finally adjusted, so it’s not coming back.